-The PhD in Law is the highest degree offered by the Department of Law.
+The PhD in Law is the highest degree offered by the School of Law and Criminology.
 By definition, it is intended to be a qualification obtained after rigorous and original research that contributes to the state of legal scholarship.
 Towards that end, the structured PhD programme offers a framework which facilitates independent research, whilst providing milestones for measuring progress.

 Students will be equipped with methodological and analytical tools for advanced research in law through a number of taught modules across the Faculty.
 These will be supplemented by periodic one-on-one supervision meetings.
 Students will also have opportunities to actively engage in other aspects of academic writing and publishing during the course of their education.
-In addition, the Department of Law’s research seminar series offers a constructive forum for presenting and debating research.
+In addition, the School of Law and Criminology’s research seminar series offers a constructive forum for presenting and debating research.

 Prior to submitting a formal application, potential candidates should: